danthedeckie/mdspec/README.md

 # HomePage
 HomePage is a Page Type.
 It has these fields:
- - title : required, text, maximum 100 characters
+ - title: required, text, maximum 100 characters
- - banner : image, optional
+ - banner: image, optional
- - banner : text, optional
+ - banner: text, optional
  - contents (the main contents of the page...)

 The contents field is a StreamField.